SVijayB/Chat-Room-101/README.md

 This application was built to create a simple and easy to use interface for sending and receiving messages.

 This application works on TCP connections made between devices over the internet.
-Hence, messages are sent and recieved securly.
+Hence, messages are sent and recieved securely.

 ## Usage